younata/coz-e/src/build_log/chapter_4.md

 The upper landing gear bulkhead is made much like the lower landing gear bulkhead.
 It does not have hardpoints, but it still receives the same 2-BID, 1-UNI layup.

 I made a mistakes here, which I didn't discover until near the very end.
 The top and bottom 45° edges are not supposed to be glassed.
 I did glass them.
 Fortunately, because these edges didn't turn out evenly, decided to sand them off, with the intention to reglass them.
 I should've stopped once I sanded those layers off, but I also thought the faces should still be glassed, so I also sanded off some nearby fiberglass, per the instructions for doing repairs.
-I have since reglassed those areas, and am awaiting curing.
+I have since re-glassed those areas, and am awaiting curing.

 ### Aft Landing Gear Bulkhead